-2.4 Mean, observed maximum, and more than the observed maximum

-Taleb refers to the Netherlands where maximum values for flooding, not the mean are considered.
-Anti-flooding engineering has substantial cost, but a favorable decision-analysis profile after considering multiple types of impact.
-Lockdown measures were decided based on examining only one type of impact, COVID-19.
-Moreover, the observed flooding maximum todate does not preclude even higher future values.
-Netherlands aims to avoid devastation from floods occurring once every 10,000 years in densely populated areas.
-A serious flooding event that occurs every 20,000 years may still submerge the Netherlands next week.
+2.4 Mean, observed maximum, and more than the observed maximum date does not preclude even higher future values.
+Netherlands aims to avoid devastation from floods occurring once every 10,000 years in densely populated areas.37 A more serious flooding event (e.g. one that occurs every 20,000 years) may still submerge the Netherlands next week.
 However, prolonged total lockdown is not equivalent to building higher sea walls.
 It is more like abandoning the country - asking the Dutch to immigrate, because their land is quite unsafe.